nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 do one constraint first and to use the resulting orbitals for the next step of the constrained calculations.

-It is best to put "convergence nolevelshifting" in the dft directive to avoid issues with gradient calculations and convergence in CDFT.
+It is best to put `convergence nolevelshifting` in the dft directive to avoid issues with gradient calculations and convergence in CDFT.
 Use orbital swap to get a broken-symmetry solution.